Laurel Touby: Education

-Laurel attended Pine Crest High School (Fort Lauderdale, Florida) from 1979-1981.
+Touby attended Pine Crest High School (Fort Lauderdale, Florida) from 1979-1981.
 She then went on to pursue her education at Smith College where she majored in economics and international relations.
 She graduated with her BA in the summer of 1985.
 While studying at Smith College, Laurel was a track and field collegiate athlete and actively involved in student government.
-During her time at Smith, Laurel developed a passion and talent for writing.
-Following graduation in 1985, Laurel moved to New York City to pursue her interest in writing.
+During her time at Smith, Touby developed a passion and talent for writing.
+Following graduation in 1985, Touby moved to New York City to pursue her interest in writing.

 Career

-Laurel started as a junior planner at Young & Rubicam advertising in June 1985.
-Over the course of the next three years she worked herself into the position of Senior Media Player.
-During her time with Young & Rubicam she worked on the AT&T calling card account as well as the Breyers ice cream account.
-Laurels’ next career step was when she took a position as Staff Editor for BusinessWeek magazine in September 1990.
-While staffed there she wrote for the corporate strategy section of the magazine.
+Touby started as a junior planner at Young & Rubicam advertising in June 1985.
+Over the course of the next three years, she worked herself into the position of Senior Media Player.
+During her time with Young & Rubicam, she worked on the AT&T calling card account as well as the Breyers ice cream account.
+Touby’s next career step was when she took a position as Staff Editor for BusinessWeek magazine in September 1990.
+While staffed there, she wrote for the corporate strategy section of the magazine.

-Laurel was hired as the contributing editor at Glamour magazine in 1995.
-During that time she wrote and edited a column named “Getting Ahead Guide” to jobs and money.
-While still working at Glamour magazine Laurel also became the CEO of Mediabistro.com, a website for people in the media industry providing services such as online education, employment classifieds, conferences, events, forums, and industry-specific blogs, such as the popular TVNewser.
-Following the sale of the company for $23 mm to Jupitermedia in 2007, Laurel remained with the company through June, 2011.
+Touby was hired as the contributing editor at Glamour magazine in 1995.
+During that time, she wrote and edited a column named “Getting Ahead Guide” to jobs and money.
+While still working at Glamour, Laurel also became the CEO of Mediabistro.com, a website for people in the media industry providing services such as online education, employment classifieds, conferences, events, forums, and industry-specific blogs, such as the popular TVNewser.
+Following the sale of the company for $23 million to Jupitermedia in 2007, Laurel remained with the company through June, 2011.

-Investing

-In 2012, Laurel began investing in seed-stage startups, including Appboy (now Braze.com), Credijusto, Electric.ai, Fashion GPS (now LaunchMetrics.com), and others.
+In 2012, Touby began investing in seed-stage startups, including Appboy (now Braze.com), Credijusto, Electric.ai, Fashion GPS (now LaunchMetrics.com), and others.
 She is an investor in Lowercase Capital and Pershing Square, among other funds.

+Touby is active as a public speaker and has hosted “Secrets of Successful Startups“ on CBS Interactive.

+Awards

-Laurel is active as a public speaker and hosted “Secrets of Successful Startups“ on CBS Interactive.
-In 2007 she earned the entrepreneur of the Year Award from Smith College, as well as an award from the Manhattan Chamber of Commerce.
+In 2007, she earned the Entrepreneur of the Year Award from Smith College.
+In 2007, mediabistro.com won the Small Business of the Year award from the Manhattan Chamber of Commerce.